Engineered Hardwood Flooring

 Installation Options For An Engineered Wood Floor

 A perk to engineered flooring is it allows more installation methods than solid.
 Engineered can be nailed or stapled down to a wooden subfloor.
-It can also be glued down (on wood or concrete subfloors, or even floated!
+It can also be glued down on concrete subfloors, or even floated!

 How To Save Money On Your Engineered Hardwood